SURYASNAIR1/cybersecurity-lab/analysing Nmap tool.md

+                             ANALYSING Nmap tool

+ name:karthika p
+ roll no: cb.en.p2cys22001

-1)Explain the subnet and use the NMAP Command to scan the services for the whole subnet.
+a)Explain the subnet and use the NMAP Command to scan the services for the whole subnet.

 SUBNETTING: